-Decommissioning of the temporary base will involve reshaping the ground to the original contour.
-The temporary base buildings are designed to be readily mobilised on-site, so that the end of life will involve the uncoupling of buildings, flat-packing or shipping directly as containers and returning to New Zealand.
+The Temporary Base buildings are designed to be readily mobilised on-site, so that the end of life will involve the uncoupling of buildings, and shipping directly as containers and returning to New Zealand.
 All temporary overland services will be removed and containerised for return to New Zealand.
-The temporary foundations will be removed.
-The buildings in Area C are proposed to be deconstructed following the method in Section 2.7.
+The ground will be reshaped and temporary works will be removed.
+The buildings in Site C are proposed to be deconstructed following the method in Section 2.7.